 All-cause mortality

-In the univariable analysis the odds of death from any cause were 72% (95% CI 68% to 76%) lower for BCG vaccinated TB cases compared to unvaccinated cases (table 2, see supplementary table S3 for the full table); an association remained after adjusting for confounders, but was attenuated to an estimated 24% (95% CI 11% to 36%) reduction.
+In the univariable analysis the odds of death from any cause were lower for BCG vaccinated TB cases compared to unvaccinated cases, with an OR of 0.28 (95% CI 0.24 to 0.32, P: <0.001) (table 2, see supplementary table S3 for the full table); an association remained after adjusting for confounders, but was attenuated with an aOR of 0.76 (95% CI 0.64 to 0.89, P: 0.001).
 We estimate that if all unvaccinated cases had been vaccinated there would have been on average 19 (95% CI 9 to 29) fewer deaths per year during the study period (out of 81 deaths per year on average in unvaccinated cases).
 Whilst there was evidence in univariable analyses to suggest all-cause mortality was higher in persons vaccinated more than 10 years prior to notification of TB and that all-cause mortality increased with increasing age group, these disappeared after adjusting for potential confounders (table 3, supplementary table S4).

 Similar results to the multivariable analysis were found using multiply imputed data for the association between vaccination status and all-cause mortality (aOR: 0.76 (95% CI 0.61 to 0.94), P: 0.013), but not for time since vaccination with a greatly increased risk of all-cause mortality estimated for those vaccinated more than 10 years before case notification, compared to those vaccinated more recently (aOR: 12.19 (95% CI 3.48 to 42.64), (see online supplementary table S5, supplementary table S6)).
 For age at vaccination results for the multivariable analysis using multiply imputed data were comparable to those found using complete case analysis, except that there was some evidence that vaccination in adolescence, compared to under 1, was associated with increased, rather than decreased, all-cause mortality (aOR: 1.57 (95% CI 1.13 to 2.19), supplementary table S7).